skyespirates/experimental/client/README.md

 # Introduction to Shadcn-ui

-Learn basic configuration and add some components
+Learn basic configuration and add some components.